aditidubey9/WebServices/README.md

  # Services

- 1) @Path:This annotation is compulsary to create a service.It takes two value one url path and second response type.It can be applied      on class and on method.
+ 1) @Path:This annotation is compulsory to create a service.It takes two value one url path and second response type.It can be applied      on class and on method.

    example-